lucivpav/InLocCIIRC_dataset/README.md

 ## Rotate panoramas
 1. Open the rotatePanoramas folder in Matlab
-2. Set up the appropriate Space name in setupParams.m
+2. Set up the appropriate Space name in setupParams2.m
 3. Adjust and run buildSweepDataMatFile.m
 4. Adjust and run rotatePanoramas.m
 5. For panoramas that failed to rotate properly, try changing the *goodness* in sweepData